 What’s on your bucket list?
 Retire on or near the ocean

 What is your role at UWSM?
 In 2002, I joined United Way as a Loaned Executive.
 I immediately realized that I had to be a part of this magical organization.
 Opportunity presented itself, and I gratefully accepted a position as the receptionist.
 Fast forward to today.
-Currently I am the Operations Support Specialist, reporting to the Senior Director of Finance and Operations.
+Currently I am the Office Manager, reporting to the Senior Director of Finance and Operations.
 As the face of first impressions, it is my mission to provide excellent customer service to all visitors, volunteers, and staff members who pass through the doors of UWSM, or reaches out to us by phone.

 What’s your favorite work moment so far?
 Collecting household items donated to UW through our Gift-In-Kind program, in my Mother’s Taurus station wagon, and delivering them to needy families and New Mainers settling into our community.